What are the best things to do in Downtown LA?

 A fun little tidbit that is not widely known… there is an interactive LED art display inside the station.
 It is called the “A-train” by Bill Bell, and it’s been there since 1996.

 The display is next to the escalators, in the escalators down to the B train (Red Line) and D train (Purple Line).
 On one side of the escalators, you’ll see the display across from it.
 On the other side, you’ll find a plaque on the wall that says “A Train” by Bill Bell.
 In that plaque, there is a hidden microphone.

-Here are classic celebrity names that you can say to turn on the interactive art display.
-You’ll start by speaking loudly into the plaque with “Hey, Billy, Old Pal, Play me some [insert name of celebrity here].”
+Here are classic celebrity names that you can use to turn on the interactive art display.
+You’ll start by speaking loudly into the plaque, “Hey, Billy, Old Pal, Play me some [insert name of celebrity here].”

 - Judy Garland – “Somewhere Over the Rainbow” song will play

 - Johh Weissmuller – the Tarzan call will play

 - Duke Ellington’s “Take the A-Train” song will play

 Across from Union Station, you’ll find Olvera Street.
 It is said to be the oldest street in Los Angeles.
 The street is filled with shops, restaurants, and entertainment celebrating Mexican culture.
 It’s a fun spot to bring kids or just wander around and explore.

 You’ll find plenty of souvenirs to take home with you here.
 The best thing to do is try as many food stands as possible.
 Perhaps you’ll be there on a day when there are mariachi players outside entertaining the crowds.

 The street is also home to the Avila Adobe, the oldest Los Angeles residence.